Particle Acceleration by Magnetic Reconnection: Introduction

-Kowal, de Gouveia Dal Pino \& Lazarian (2012, henceforth KGL12)\cite{kowal12} have, in turn, injected test particles in different 3D MHD of reconnection and compared the particle spectrum and acceleration rates in these different domains.
+Kowal, de Gouveia Dal Pino \& Lazarian (2012, henceforth KGL12)\cite{kowal12} have, in turn, injected test particles in different 3D collisional MHD reconnection and compared the particle spectrum and acceleration rates in these different domains.
 When considering a single Sweet-Parker topology \cite{sweet58,parker57} (subject to large artificial magnetic resistivity to allow fast reconnection), they have found that particles accelerate predominantly through a first-order Fermi process, as predicted in GL05 \cite{degouveia05}.
-When turbulence is included within the current sheet, the acceleration is highly enhanced.
+When turbulence is induced within the current sheet, the acceleration is highly enhanced.
 This is due to the fact that reconnection becomes fast in a natural way (and independent of magnetic resistivity) in the presence of turbulence \cite{lazarian99, kowal09} and allows the formation of a thick volume filled with multiple simultaneously reconnecting magnetic fluxes.
+Besides, reconnection is intrinsically 3D in this case (see also the chapter by Lazarian et al. in this volume for more details of the fast reconnection process in the presence of turbulence).
 The particles trapped within this volume suffer several head-on scatterings with the contracting magnetic fluctuations, which significantly increase the acceleration rate and the amount of particles which are accelerated through a first-order Fermi process.
-They have also tested the acceleration of particles in a pure MHD turbulence, where particles suffer collisions both with approaching and receding magnetic irregularities.
+They have also tested the acceleration of particles in pure MHD turbulence, where particles suffer collisions both with approaching and receding magnetic irregularities.
 The acceleration rate is smaller in this case and suggests that the dominant process is a second order Fermi.

 In this chapter, we discuss these acceleration mechanisms in magnetic reconnection sites in detail and review the recent analytical and numerical results in this regard.